№ 01 · 92106 · from surfing To sunsets

 A stretch of sandstone bluff where ocean views, surf checks, and sunset walks shape daily life.

 Sunset Cliffs is one of San Diego’s most recognizable coastal neighborhoods, defined by its dramatic Pacific frontage, established residential streets, and daily sunset ritual along the cliffs.
-People move here for direct access to the ocean, quieter residential blocks, and some of the strongest view orientation on the Point Loma peninsula.
+People move here for direct access to the ocean, quieter residential blocks, and some of the best views on the Point Loma peninsula.

-The soul of Sunset Cliffs is relaxed, local, and outdoors-driven.
-It is not as commercial as Ocean Beach and not as bayfront-formal as La Playa; it sits between surf culture, family life, and luxury coastal real estate.
+The soul of Sunset Cliffs is relaxed, local, and outdoor driven.
+It is quieter and less dense than Ocean Beach and not as formal as La Playa; it sits somewhere between surf culture, family life, and luxury coastal real estate.

 At a glance